Revisiting Long-term Time Series Forecasting: An Investigation on Linear Mapping: Methods

 \begin{assumption} A general time series $x(t)$ can be disentangled into seasonality part $s(t)$ and trend part $f(t)$ with tolerable noise~\cite{holt2004forecasting, zhang2005neural}, denoted as $x(t)=s(t)+f(t)+\epsilon$. \end{assumption}

-Numerous methods~\cite{Autoformer2021Wu, FEDformer2022Zhou, CoST2022Woo, Woo2022ETSformerES, DLinear2022Zeng} have been developed to decompose time series into seasonal and trend terms, leveraging neural networks to capture periodicity and supplement trend prediction.
-However, it's worth noting that a single linear layer can also effectively learn periodic patterns.
+Numerous methods~\cite{Autoformer2021Wu, FEDformer2022Zhou, CoST2022Woo, Woo2022ETSformerES, DLinear2022Zeng} have been developed to decompose time series into seasonal and trend signals, leveraging neural networks to capture periodicity and supplement trend prediction.
+However, apart from trend terms, it's worth noting that a single linear layer can also effectively learn periodic patterns.